 The sponsors of a kindergarten are required to register with the competent local education bureau and be reflected in that kindergarten's charter documents and its private school operation permit.
 However, due to variances in certain local education bureaus' registration practices, in some cases we are not able to register kindergarten sponsors to accurately reflect the actual sponsorship structure.
-For eleven of our directly operated kindergartens, we are shown as the sole sponsor in the education bureau registration and our private school operation permits without reflecting the minority interests of other investors.
+For certain of our directly operated kindergartens, we are shown as the sole sponsor in the education bureau registration and our private school operation permits without reflecting the minority interests of other investors.
 We have entered into cooperation agreements with those investors and the relevant charter documents and/or capital verification reports show them as co-sponsors, thus resulting in inconsistencies with the education bureau registrations.
-For eleven of our directly operated kindergartens, certain individuals were registered as sole sponsors with the competent local education bureaus, while we are the actual kindergarten sponsor only in the charter documents and/or capital verification reports.
+For certain of our directly operated kindergartens, certain individuals were registered as sole sponsors with the competent local education bureaus, while we are the actual kindergarten sponsor only in the charter documents and/or capital verification reports.

 There is no assurance that we will be able to file for amendments to these registrations to rectify these inconsistencies.
 Although the charter documents and/or capital verification reports would evidence the ownership of and control over those kindergartens, if we were to be held responsible for those inconsistencies in registration, we may be subject to fines, confiscation of the gains derived from our noncompliant operations, suspension of our noncompliant operations, revocation of private school operation permits, or liability to indemnify economic loss suffered by our students.
+Moreover, these inconsistencies might put our control of the directly operated kindergartens at risk.

-These legal consequences may materially and adversely affect our business, financial conditions and results of operations.
+Materialization of any of the aforementioned risks may materially and adversely affect our business, financial conditions and results of operations.